xavierbox/Deep-Learning-Uncertainty/docs/README.md

 #### Preliminary results
 Preliminary results obtained are within  a 2% of error.

 ![](FrontPage2.png)
-<p>Effective minimum principal stress σ_1.
-A: Cross horizontal section of the coarse
-model used for training.
-B: Cross horizontal section of the correct solution.
+<p>Coarse model used for training, correct results and predictions in high resolution
-C: Projections along a vertical line and zoomed-in view.
-Filled curve corresponds to the correct solution and the dashed line to the coarse model used for training.
 </p>

 <b>There is a draft paper that can be found here:</b>

  <a href="https://drive.google.com/file/d/1vew6OoRC5vxERwdCl27J2xvy-yxNpib0/view?usp=sharing">
 Physics-Informed Neural Networks for Multi-Scale Stress Modelling in Geological Structures
 </a>